demingfactor/pay-lago/README.md

 The client instance can be accessed from `Pay::Lago.client`.

-#### Please Note:
-For any API calls that would use a GET, the external_id must be [URI encoded](https://ruby-doc.org/current/stdlibs/uri/URI.html#method-c-encode_www_form_component), as the lago-ruby-client gem does not currently do this itself.
-See [this issue](https://github.com/getlago/lago-ruby-client/issues/136).

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.